SanctussBa/MilkStoreAPI/README.md

 3. Open MilkStoreAPI folder with your IDE

-4. Go into appsettings.json file and change `ConnectionStrings`
+4. Go into appsettings.json file and change `ConnectionString` fill your database name and password.
+(User Id by default should be "sa", please change if in your case is custum Id)
 ```json
 "DataContext": "Server=localhost;Database=[your DB name];User Id=sa;Password=[your password];TrustServerCertificate=True"